-Adopt the universal definition for complex patient discharge: patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers.
-Collect standard patient characteristic data, identify patient potential discharge barriers, and begin comprehensive discharge planning: Prior to admission for elective admissions Within 24 hours of admission, including on weekends and holidays, for emergency admissions.
-Begin a bilateral process for complete and timely communication and coordination of patient information within the facility, with the post-acute care facility, and with appropriate state agencies and health plans at the beginning of the discharge planning process and maintain throughout the stay. ☐ This includes information about durable medical equipment, medications, and other necessary resources, especially those requiring prior authorization.
-Develop or adapt a complex discharge tool to facilitate discharge of patients to an appropriate care setting. ☐ Adapt tool to hospital workflow and train staff on workflow. ☐ Embed the adapted discharge planning tool into hospital electronic documentation systems.
-Ensure all members of the care team have access to this documentation. ☐ Discharge planning tools that could be adapted include: ☐ HHS' Continuity Assessment Record and Evaluation (CARE) and B-CARE tools ☐ Sample private hospital tools from the American Hospital Association ☐ AHRQ's Re-Engineered Discharge (RED) Toolkit provides evidence-based training for staff as well as processes to improve the discharge process Include a data element that identifies patients as a complex discharge patient in hospital registries.
-Educate all members of the care team on patient needs and practices that could delay discharge to post-acute facilities, such as restraint orders, psychoactive medications or medications requiring prior authorization.
-Universally screen for the Social Determinants of Health using a validated tool (e.g. PRAPARE).
-Follow the Bree Social Needs Screening guidelines and Social Needs Intervention guidelines for delivery organizations to implement social determinants of health screening and referral systems.
-Identify post-acute partners who accept patients on weekends and holidays and make this updated information available to weekend providers.
-Establish and/or follow complex transition coordination protocols in partnership with key players like HCS, DSHS and MCOs
+- □ Adopt the common definition for complex patient discharge: Patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers. - □ Collect standard patient characteristic data, identify potential patient discharge barriers, and begin comprehensive discharge planning: - □ Prior to admission for elective admissions - □ Within 24 hours of admission, including on weekends and holidays, for emergency admissions. - Use complete and timely two-way communication and coordination of patient information within the facility and with appropriate post-acute care facilities or setting, state agencies, health plans and other relevant entities at the beginning of the discharge planning process and maintain throughout the stay. - □ Consider barriers as outlined in Appendix B: Standard Discharge Barrier List - □ This includes information about durable medical equipment, medications, and other necessary resources, especially those requiring prior authorization. - Develop or adapt a complex discharge tool to facilitate discharge of patients to an appropriate care setting. - □ Adapt tool to hospital workflow and train staff on workflow. - □ Embed the adapted discharge planning tool into hospital electronic documentation systems.
+Ensure all members of the care team have access to this documentation. - Discharge planning tools that could be adapted include, for example: - HHS' Continuity Assessment Record and Evaluation (CARE) and B-CARE tools - □ Sample private hospital tools from the American Hospital Association - □ AHRQ's Re-Engineered Discharge (RED) Toolkit provides evidence-based training for staff as well as processes to improve the discharge process - Develop a way to share complex discharge barriers information across teams in the hospital, such as including a data element to identify a patient as experiencing a complex discharge on hospital admissions or census registries. - Educate all members of the care team on patient needs and practices that could delay discharge to post-acute settings, such as use of restraints, psychoactive medications, or lengthy prior authorization processes for medications or durable medical equipment. - Universally screen for the Social Determinants of Health (SDOH) and social needs using a validated tool (e.g. PRAPARE, other tools that meet federal guidelines).
+Follow the Foundation for Health Care Quality's Social Needs Screening guidelines and Social Needs Intervention guidelines for delivery organizations to implement social determinants of health screening and referral systems. - □ Identify post-acute partners who accept patients on weekends and holidays and make this updated information available to weekend providers.